 I learned to meditate in the Zen Buddhist tradition, specifically the Soto Zen tradition that Shunryu Suzuki brought to the United States.
 In comparison to the lofty flights of philosophic contemplation, Zen meditation, with its endless return to breath and posture, seems rather mundane.
 Yet it is the mundaneness of Zen practice that I most value – “chop wood and carry water” is a favorite Zen saying that expresses this earthiness.

 Philosophic contemplation gives us a means to penetrate into the depths of grand conceptualizations about reality.
 Zen meditation, on the other hand, can put us dead center in reality.
 It can reveal our ordinary being in its most basic and absolute character.
-Oddly, its utter basicness and simplicity is what makes Zen realization so hard of attainment for many people.
+Oddly, its utter basicness and simplicity is what makes Zen realization so hard to attain.

 * * * * *

-To use a rather overused metaphor, meditation roots us in the depth of being and contemplation gives us wings and an elevated view of the world we inhabit.
+To use a rather overused metaphor, meditation roots us in the depth of being and contemplation gives us wings and an elevated view of the world.
 They compliment and complete each other.
 Overused or not, a rooted tree and a soaring bird are apt symbols for meditation and contemplation.

 * * * * *